-Is the COVID-19 pandemic more quickly moving the world to a cashless society?
-One where almost all financial transactions are not conducted with physical banknotes or coins, but rather through the transfer of digital information via a smartphone?
+Is COVID-19 moving the world toward a place where almost all financial transactions are not conducted with cash, but with transfer of digital information?

 Thomson Reuters technologist and futurist Joe Raczynski explains why cash may no longer be king and how the fear of banknotes carrying and passing the coronavirus itself may help get us there more immediately.

 Legal Executive Institute: The World Health Organization (WHO) recently indicated that washing your hands after handling money, especially if handling or eating food, is a “good hygiene practice” but they stopped short of issuing any formal warnings.
 How can technology help guide this conversation?

 Joe Raczynski: Sooner than we thought, we will be moving away from the possibility of literal dirty money, meaning legal cash tender.
 Believe it or not, the United States was on the cusp of issuing a digital dollar on at the end of March.
 As part of the early draft for the COVID-19 stimulus package, bold and powerful policy makers vied for the creation of a Digital Dollar.

 Having presented on this topic for the last four years, I was ecstatic to see this development.
 The concept was to have the US Department of Treasury issue FedAccounts to everyone in the country.
 Normally, FedAccounts are only issued to qualified banks.

 In essence, these accounts would create digital wallets for everyone.
 Once released, stimulus money could be sent directly to each person in moments.
 Ultimately, the concerns around logistics and privacy became too significant a barrier, but clearly it is only a matter of time before we have a digital wallet issued by the US government.

 Legal Executive Institute: China has taken measures to sanitize their cash.
 Is this really a path forward for global payment systems?